 3. Soledad Bravo

-Though singer and acoustic guitarist Soledad Bravo was born in La Rioja, Spain, in 1943.
+Singer and acoustic guitarist Soledad Bravo was born in La Rioja, Spain, in 1943.
 When she was seven, however, she moved to Venezuela with her family.
 She started singing in university and continued performing after graduation on Buenos Dias, a television show.

 4. Simon Diaz

 Born in 1928 in Aragua, Venezuela, Simon Diaz was a singer who focused on revitalizing Venezuelan folk music and authored the classic “Caballo viejo,” one of the most important folk songs in Venezuela.

-Throughout his career, Diaz performed in movies, on tv, and in plays.
-Due to his participation in a show aimed at educating children about music through a show called Contesta por Tío Simón, in which he became known as Uncle Simon.
+Throughout his career, Diaz performed in movies, on TV, and in plays.
+He devoted 10 years to educating children about music through a show called Contesta por Tío Simón, in which he became known as Uncle Simon.
 He also hosted a radio show that focused on Venezuelan music and folklore.

-Arca was born as Alejandra Ghersi Rodriguez in 1989 in Caracas, Venezuela.
-She integrates elements of rap, electronic music, industrial hip hop, avant-pop, and alternative reggaeton into her music.
+Born as Alejandra Ghersi Rodriguez in 1989 in Caracas, Arca integrates elements of rap, electronic music, industrial hip-hop, avant-pop, and alternative reggaeton into her music.

 6. Devendra Banhart

-At some point in his teens, he moved to California, and he later went to San Francisco Art Institute.
-He dropped out two years later to work on his music.
-He released his debut album, The Charles C. Leary, in 2002.
+During his teens, he and his family moved to California , and he later went to San Francisco Art Institute, where he dropped out two years later to work on his music.
+In 2002, he released his debut album, The Charles C. Leary.

 7. Maria Conchita Alonso